jpazzini/MAPD-B/spark/README.md

 ## Docker

-All exercises are run using Docker.
+All exercises can be run using Docker.

 In this way, the only thing you need to install is docker itself (instructions for Mac, Windows and linux can be found [here](https://docs.docker.com/get-docker/)).